Hammerhead is now

 We can process content quickly and generally require one to three weeks depending on the length of footage required.
 For content needed quickly, we have developed a rapid pipeline that can turn around assets from capture to broadcast in 48 hours.
 This is exactly the process that enables Sky Sports to capture the world’s leading golf talent and share their swing analysis on broadcast days later.
 Depending on the creative required, our team will work with you to calculate accurate timings for delivery.

-As well as entertainment, sports, games, volumetric video is already being used for advertising and marketing campaigns, such as Michael Bublé’s AR selfie app, museums and the UNESCO Heritage Sites “If these walls could talk”.
-Volumetric video has also been used to create virtual patients for training medical professionals by Pearsons.
+As well as entertainment, sports, games, volumetric video is already being used for advertising and marketing campaigns, such as Michael Bublé’s AR selfie app, museums and the UNESCO Heritage Sites' “If these walls could talk”.
+Volumetric video capture has also been used to create virtual patients for training medical professionals by Pearsons and the NHS.

 Examples of volumetric content we have created: